 A dog booster is typically cheaper than a puppy course, since a booster involves only one set of injections and may be composed of a smaller number of vaccines—some vaccines last for three years so only some elements need to be given to your dog annually, reducing the cost.
 According to the PDSA, boosters for distemper, parvovirus and canine hepatitis are needed every 3 years, and a booster for leptospirosis is needed every year.

 |How Much are Dog Vaccinations?||Low||High||Average|

-The rabies vaccine, necessary if you're travelling abroad with your dog, costs around £51 on average in the UK.
-Prices in our study ranged from £40 up to £60, so comparing prices before you book can save you up to £20.
-Some vet practices offer a "pet passport" package which includes the rabies vaccine and costs around £125.
+The rabies vaccine, necessary if you're travelling abroad with your dog, costs around £63.2 on average in the UK.
+Prices in our study ranged from £46 up to £78, so comparing prices before you book can save you up to £32.
 Top tip: be sure your dog is microchipped before getting the rabies vaccine or it might not count!

 POLL: How Much Should Dog Vaccinations Cost?